zero804/gitter/README.md

 browser extension to automatically keep your devtools up to date when Nodemon restarts the Node.js process.

+### Clearing the local MongoDB

+Local MongoDB uses a `mongodb` docker volume to persist the DB state even after shutting down the container.
+You can remove this volume by running `docker volume rm mongodb`.
+Docker compose will create a new one next time you start MongoDB container.

-### Browsing local MongoDB
+### Browsing local MongoDB (GUI)

-Docker compose started [mongo-express](https://github.com/mongo-express/mongo-express) container.
-You can use it to view your local MongoDB content by visiting [http://localhost:8081/](http://localhost:8081/).
+The Docker compose command we ran above starts a [`mongo-express`](https://github.com/mongo-express/mongo-express) container.
+You can use it to view content/data in your local MongoDB, see [http://localhost:8081/](http://localhost:8081/).

 ### Shutting down Docker Compose